-Varies between Contesting Election 10 days to Any elector of a county, city, or of any political subdivision of either may 6 months following contest any election held therein for any of the following grounds: the certification of a) That the precinct board or any member thereof was guilty of malconduct. the vote b) That the person who has been declared elected to an office was not, at the time of the election, eligible to that office. c) That the defendant has given to any elector or member of a precinct board any bribe or reward, or has offered any bribe or reward for the purpose of procuring his election, or has committed any other offense against the elective franchise defined in Division18 (commencing with Section 18000). d) That illegal votes were cast. e) That eligible voters who attempted to vote in accordance with the laws of the state were denied their right to vote. f) That the precinct board in conducting the election or in canvassing the returns, made errors sufficient to change the result of the election as to any person who has been declared elected. g) That there was an error in the vote-counting programs or summation of ballot counts. §16100 The contestant shall verify the statement of contest, as provided by Section 446 of the Code of Civil Procedure, and shall file it within the following times after the declaration of the result of the election by the body canvassing the returns thereof: a) In cases other than cases of a tie, where the contest is brought on any of the grounds mentioned in subdivision (c) of Section16100, six months. b) In all cases of tie, 20 days. c) In cases involving presidential electors, 10 days. d) In all other cases, 30 days. §16401 April 3 (E+31) Statement of Vote to Secretary of State No later than this date the elections official shall send one copy of the Statement of Vote to the Secretary of State. §15375 April 3 Certificates of Election or Nomination to be prepared (E+38) The county elections official will prepare certificates of nomination for each candidate nominated for nonpartisan offices voted for wholly within one county. §8145 , 8146 The Secretary of State will prepare certificates of nomination for Congressional and Legislative candidates. §8147
+Any elector of a county, city, or of any political subdivision of either may contest any election held therein for any of the following grounds:

+- a) That the precinct board or any member thereof was guilty of malconduct. - b) That the person who has been declared elected to an office was not, at the time of the election, eligible to that office. - c) That the defendant has given to any elector or member of a precinct board any bribe or reward, or has offered any bribe or reward for the purpose of procuring his election, or has committed any other offense against the elective franchise defined in Division 18 (commencing with Section 18000). - d) That illegal votes were cast. - e) That eligible voters who attempted to vote in accordance with the laws of the state were denied their right to vote. - f) That the precinct board in conducting the election or in canvassing the returns, made errors sufficient to change the result of the election as to any person who has been declared elected. - g) That there was an error in the vote-counting programs or summation of ballot counts.

+The contestant shall verify the statement of contest, as provided by Section 446 of the Code of Civil Procedure, and shall file it within the following times after the declaration of the result of the election by the body canvassing the returns thereof: a) In cases other than cases of a tie, where the contest is brought on any of the grounds mentioned in subdivision (c) of Section 16100, six months. b) In all cases of tie, 20 days. c) In cases involving presidential electors, 10 days. d) In all other cases, 30 days. §16401 July 8 Statement of Vote to Secretary of State (E+31) No later than this date the elections official shall send one copy of the Statement of Vote to the Secretary of State. §15375 July 15 (E+38) Certificates of Election or Nomination to be prepared The county elections official will prepare certificates of nomination for each candidate nominated for nonpartisan offices voted for wholly within one county. §8145, 8146 The Secretary of State will prepare certificates of nomination for Congressional and Legislative candidates. §8147 Period Following Election Nomination documents and signatures in-lieu of filing fee petitions (if applicable) shall be held during the term of office for which they were filed and for four years after the expiration of the term.
+They may be destroyed as soon as practicable thereafter provided no legal action or proceeding is pending.
+Since the June 2022 election has federal offices on the ballot, precinct supplies and voted ballots must be preserved for 22 months following the election.
+If no legal action is pending at the time, the documents may be destroyed or recycled.
+Unused ballots may be destroyed or recycled after the June 2022 election.
+Initiative, referendum and recall petitions must be preserved for eight months following certification of the election for which the petition qualified or eight months after final examination of the petition by the clerk.
+If no legal action or proceeding is then pending, the petitions may be destroyed as soon as practicable.
+Elections Code Division 17, commencing with §17000.
+Nov.
+4 (E+150) Semiannual Campaign Statement Last day to file semiannual campaign statements, if required, by all candidates and committees.